-Anders Sand works as Research Manager of Boliden Mines, with expertise particularly in mineral processing.
+Anders Sand works as Sustainability Manager at Boliden Garpenberg, with expertise particularly in mineral processing.
 Anders Sand is a member of FAMMP and has more than 15 years experience in the mining industry.
 He also holds appointments as docent and associate professor in mineral processing at Luleå University of Technology since 2017.